-Secondary students in 22 categories won 27% of senior and 21% of junior division awards, as well as first grand prize life sciences and best of show, won by Plano East students Kshitij Sachan and Yesh Doctor.
+Secondary students in 22 categories won 27% of senior and 21% of junior division awards, as well as first grand prize life sciences and best of show (see photo).
 Six Plano ISD projects advanced to the International Science and Engineering Fair.